Riding the UX wave: the state of UX job titles

-With so many UX job titles out there, how do you shine?
-We’re discussing the state of UX job titles in today’s web design industry.
+With so many different UX jobs available, how do you know which one’s for you?
+We’re discussing the state of user experience careers in the web design industry

 “A designer is a planner with an aesthetic sense.” — Bruno Munari, Design as Art

 Download Justinmind and boost your UX skills profile

 UX jobs: where are you on the spectrum?

 The problem with UX being (relatively) new is that the job details are totally up for discussion.
 Encompassing so many different profiles, UX jobs are often subject to some confusion.